Oscar host Jimmy Kimmel hails movie-going rebound, cracks wise about 'the slap'

 "We know this is a special night for you," Kimmel told the crowd of Hollywood luminaries.
 "We want you to have fun, we want you to feel safe, and, most important, we want me to feel safe."

-Kimmel, who was cheekily promoted ahead of Sunday's telecast as an "unflappable, unslappable" Oscar host, then went on to give a mock recitation of "strict policies in place" to prevent a repeat of last year's incident.
+Kimmel, who was cheekily promoted ahead of Sunday's telecast as an "unflappable and unslappable" Oscars host, then went on to give a mock recitation of "strict policies in place" to prevent a repeat of last year's incident.

 "If anyone in this theater commits an act of violence at any point during this show, you will be awarded the Oscar for best actor and permitted to give a 19-minute speech," he deadpanned to hearty but somewhat awkward laughter.